-/!
-WARNINGS /! • This product must be installed by a qualified fitter or plumber in accordance with and meet the requirements • The bath tubs should not be modified in any way as this will invalidate the warranty. of Water Supply (Water Fittings) Regulations 1999, the Water Supply (Water Fittings) (Scotland) Byelaws 2014 and the Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.
-When placing the bath tub on it's side or top, ensure suitable protection, such as a mat, is used to prevent the bath from being damaged.
-Prior to installation please ensure that your plumbing system is adequate and that you have sufficient space to complete the installation.
-Safety when using Power Tools Before drilling into wall, check for hidden electrical cables, wires and water pipes.
-Prior to installation we recommend a visual inspection of bath tub to ensure there are no manufacturing defects or damage during transit. • Ensure to wear the correct PPE especially, eye, ear and hand protection.
-Due to the size and weight of the product, a two person lift is required.
-Please ensure to use proper lifting techniques.
-Unplug any mains equipment after use and keep electrical equipment away from sources of water at all times.
-Do not stand in the bath tub until installation has been completed.
+(!)
+WARNINGS (!) plumber in accordance be installed by a qualified fitter or ce with and meet the requirements • The bath tubs should not be modified in any way as this will invalidate the warranty.
+Water Supply (Water er Fittings) Regulations 1999, the Fittings) (Scotland) Byelaws 2014 y (Water Fittings) Regulations 09.
+When placing the bath tub on it's side or top, ensure suitable protection, such as a mat, is used to prevent the bath from being damaged. on please ensure that your plumbing Safety when using Power Tools system is adequate a complete the installat and that you have sufficient space to tion.
+Before drilling into wall, check for hidden electrical cables, wires and water pipes. we recommend a visual inspection of ere are no manufacturing defects or it. • Ensure to wear the correct PPE especially, eye, ear and hand protection. weight of the product, a two person ensure to use proper lifting Unplug any mains equipment after use and keep electrical equipment away from sources of water at all times. • Do not stand in the completed. bath tub until installation has been